ccorcos/meteor-subs-cache/README.md

 - `sub.ready()` tells you if an individual subscription is ready

 - `sub.onReady(func)` will call a function once an individual subscription is ready

+## Testing

+You can run the mocha-based tests in watch mode via:

+`meteor test-packages ./ --driver-package practicalmeteor:mocha`